-Due to a full valuation allowance, the Company did not record an income tax expense (benefit) for either of the three months ended March 31, 2023 or 2022.
-The Company calculates its quarterly income tax provision based on an estimated, annual effective tax rates applied to ordinary income (or loss) and other known items computed and recognized as they occur.
+During the three and nine months ended September 30, 2022, the Company recorded a total of \$0.2 million income tax benefit related to interest received and receivable on income tax refunds.
+Other than the tax benefit related to interest, the Company did not record an income tax expense (benefit) for either of the three and nine months ended September 30, 2023 or 2022 due to a full valuation allowance.
+The Company calculates its quarterly income tax provision based on an estimated, annual effective tax rate applied to ordinary income (or loss) and other known items computed and recognized as they occur.
 The Company's total provision is based on the United States statutory rate, increased by state and foreign taxes and reduced by a full valuation allowance on the Company's deferred tax assets.